-AAS.5109A (69 Credits) Associate of Applied Science Scottsbluff
+AAS.5109A (62 Credits) Associate of Applied Science Scottsbluff

-The Surgical Technology program is an Associate Degree in Applied Science.
-It is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The program's primary goal is to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-The curriculum includes selected science courses, which provide the basis for indepth consideration of both theory and clinical application of principles utilized in surgical technology.
+The Surgical Technology Program offers an Associate Degree in Applied Science.
+The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The primary goal of the program is to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The curriculum includes selected science courses, which provide the basis for in-depth consideration of both theory and clinical application of principles utilized in surgical technology.
 Basic courses in the theoretical aspects of surgical technology encompass lecture, skills labs, clinical, and on-line instruction.

-The mission of the Surgical Technology program is to provide a student-centric environment that develops professional, qualified, patient advocates who are prepared to function as competent entry-level professionals in the field of surgical technology, become life-long learners, and contribute positively to the communities and agencies they serve.
+The mission of the Surgical Technology Program is to provide a student-centric environment that develops professional, qualified, patient advocates who are prepared to function as competent entry-level professionals in the field of surgical technology, become life-long learners, and contribute positively to the communities and agencies they serve.